Unrepl/unrepl/README.md

 ### Streams format

 The input is expected to be free form (a character stream).
+The default behavior to be expected is evaluation.
+(It's a rEpl after all.)

 The output is a stream of EDN datastructures.